-A pollen grain is, hence, the microstructure that bears the male gametes, otherwise known as the sperm cells, of plants capable of forming seeds.
-This hard outer coat protects genetic material being transported from the male anther to the female stigma during fertilization.
-It is the major means of pollination in plants, providing for fertilization by the transfer of male genetic material to the female ovule and hence giving rise to the seeds and fruits, their genetic variety, and propagation.
+A pollen grain is the microstructure that bears the male gametes, otherwise known as the sperm cells of plants, which are capable of forming seeds.
+A bilobed anther has two parts, and each part makes and stores pollen grains.
+The hard outer coat of pollen protects the genetic material being transported from the male anther to the female stigma.
+Microsporogenesis is the process by which pollen grains are formed from microspore mother cells through stages of meiosis inside the pollen sac.
+The pollen transfer process is called pollination in plants to the female ovule, providing it for fertilisation and forming the seeds and fruits.

 Composition and Function